 The leftovers of this dish are well worth keeping.
 You can simply store them in the fridge or freezer.
-You can use the leftovers as lunch the next day or as part of another meal such as nachos or even as a filling for some tacos.
+You can use leftovers for lunch the next day or as part of a meal such as nachos.
+You could even use it as a filling for some tacos.

 Slow Cooker Pepper Steak Recipe

 - 1kg (2 lb) beef, cut into strips

 - 1 red bell pepper, thick slices

 - 1 green bell pepper, thick slices